cbarkan1/do-llms-know-what-theyre-capable-of/README.md

+# Do LLMs Know What They're Capable Of?
-# Evaluating LLMs' ability to predict their success on tasks
+## Evaluating LLMs' ability to predict their success on tasks

 This repository contains code to reproduce experiments from the paper "Do LLMs Know What They Are Capable Of?"